How I Picked the Best Stories for My Harvard LL.M. Personal Statement: Proven Method Explained

 5. establishing a pro bono practice at Noerr

-Just be aware that using pro bono examples, unfortunately, can be considered a cliché and an inauthentic move – so make sure you have experiences in your life that support your argument and strengthen your application.
+Unfortunately, from my older colleagues I found that using pro bono examples can be considered a cliché and an inauthentic move.
+Just be aware of it and make sure you have experiences in your life that support your argument about why doing pro bono work was/is important to you.

 6. working on regulatory matters at Noerr